 Although official support for Magento 1 ended on June 30, 2020, migrating to Magento 2 remains a critical task for any online store still running on the legacy platform.

-For years, Magento 1 was a favorite go-to destination for thousands of online merchants.
+For years, Magento 1 was a favorite go-to destination for thousands of Magento stores.
 This highly-customizable eCommerce platform supplied users with all the necessary tools for establishing and growing their web-stores.
 But the world is continually changing.
 So is the technology.
 Therefore, some good things (like the Magento 1 era) eventually come to an end.
 They make room for the improved versions of the software.
 It’s the first and most apparent reason for Magento 1 to Magento 2 migration.
 But there are some other factors that might persuade store owners to perform the switch.
 Want to know more?
 Read on!

 What are the risks of postponing Magento 1 to Magento 2 migration?